Exceptional surgeries on alternating knots: Reducing the number of augmented links and components

 The outline of this section is as follows.
 By Lemma \ref{lem42}, each of the links to be considered is obtained from one of the 9 plane graphs illustrated in Figures \ref{fig.graphs} by substituting one of the 4 tangles illustrated in Figure \ref{fig.tangles} to each of the fat vertices in the graphs, and performing twisting on all the augmented circles.
 In \S \ref{subsec.settings}, we describe a method to encode and enumerate these links as sequences of elements in $\{0,1,2,3\}$.
 In \S \ref{subsec.conditions}, we explain and enforce conditions on the sequences in order to reduce the number of links we need to investigate.
 To further reduce computation time needed to prove Lemma \ref{lem44}, we will give a condition to reduce the number of components of the links so obtained.
 Our key ingredient is Lemma \ref{cor.Wu} based on the study of genuine laminations which remain genuine after any non-trivial Dehn surgery.
 This method extends the result of Wu in \cite{Wu2012}.

-Together with considerations of our restrictions, we implemented our procedure as a set of codes \texttt{twistLink.py}'s.
-All codes used and data of outputs are available at \cite{Webpage}.
-In \S \ref{subsec.codes}, we will explain these codes, in particular, give a rough picture of the code in Algorithm \ref{alg.plink}.
+Together with considerations of our restrictions, we implemented our procedure as a set of files \texttt{twistLink.py}'s.
+All files used and data of outputs are available at \cite{Webpage}.
+In \S \ref{subsec.codes}, we will explain these files.
 Note that our complete program has two parts.
 This part, used to prove Lemma \ref{lem43}, generates triangulation files of SnapPea.
 These files are then analyzed in the proof of Lemma \ref{lem44}, which will be explained in the next section.